Getting Around Cairo

 |On Foot||At first glance, Cairo seems impossible to traverse on foot.
 But when you break the city down and explore its neighborhoods, you'll find Cairo is actually very walkable.
 Strolling through areas like Islamic Cairo and Coptic Cairo will give you a sense of the city's rich culture and heritage.
 Just make sure to remain extra vigilant; pedestrians don't necessarily have the right of way here.|

 |Felucca||Less of a means of transportation, feluccas offer a peaceful (albeit slow) way of navigating the Nile.
-Comparable to Venice's gondolas, feluccas are wooden boats with oversized sails meant to propel passengers along the Nile to and from Giza.
-The best place for flagging a felucca is the Dok Dok landing point in Garden City; expect to pay around 70 EGP (roughly $11.50 USD) per person for a round-trip ride.|
+Comparable to Venice's gondolas, feluccas (privately operated wooden boats with oversized sails) are designed to propel passengers along the Nile to and from Giza attractions like the Pyramids and the Great Sphinx.
+The best place for flagging a felucca is the Dok Dok landing point in Garden City; expect to negotiate a price of around 60 to 80 Egyptian pounds (roughly $7 to $9) for a one-hour ride.|

 |Car||There is no need for a car in Cairo; in fact, having your own set of wheels will drive you insane.
-Cairenes are aggressive drivers, and parking is a nightmare.
-If you absolutely must have your own vehicle, you can rent a car at Cairo International Airport (CAI).
-You must be 25 years of age and possess an international driver's license.|
+Parking is a nightmare, and Cairenes are notoriously aggressive drivers.
+Egypt has one of the highest rates of road fatalities per mile in the world, so it's best to avoid getting behind the wheel.
+If you absolutely must have your own vehicle, you can rent a car at Cairo International Airport.
+You'll also need to obtain an international driving permit before your trip.|

 Search for the best car rental deals across the web.